nodejs/node/doc/api/path.md

 The `path.posix` property provides access to POSIX specific implementations of the `path` methods.

+The following functions do not support direct use on Windows.
+* path.posix.resolve
+* path.posix.relative

 ## path.relative(from, to)
 <!-- YAML
 added: v0.5.0